tmsm1999/iOS-Development/README.md

 3 - The Social Media project is an extention of the Storm Viewer project.
 With it I learned about UIBarButtonItem and UIActivityViewController.

 4 - Easy Browser is a simple app that allows the user to load a few web sites.
 With this project I learned about loadView(), WKWebView, Delegation, URL, URL Request, UIToolbar, UIProgressView and Key-Value observing.

+5 - Word Scramble is a game where the player has to form other words from an original word given as title in the view controller.
+The words have to obey certain rules.
+With this project I learned about Reloading table views, Inserting new rows, Text Input In Alerts, Strings and UTF-16, Closures and NSRange.